edjohnso/software-engineering-metric-visualisation/README.md

 I implemented this project with a custom Go webserver and pure JavaScript with the HTML Canvas element.
 I mainly focused on perfecting my webserver with
 API request caching and collaborators graph generation.
 I have learned a lot about different areas of web development for this full-stack project.
-I also spent a decent amount of time experimenting with development tools such as Docker and the suit of Go testing tools.
-I spent a while learning about WebSockets so that my Go backend webserver could communicate with the JavaScript frontend while new collaborators were searched for.
-This also allows the two buttons to control this search from the frontend.
+I also spent a decent amount of time experimenting with development tools such as Docker and the suite of Go testing tools.
+I spent a while learning about WebSockets so that the Go backend webserver could send updates to the JavaScript frontend while the frontend could send commands back to the server.

 ![Screenshot](/.github/screenshot.png)